orbcode/orbuculum/README.md

 * orbstat: An analysis/statistics utility which can produce KCacheGrind input files.
 KCacheGrind is a very powerful code performance analysis tool.

-* orbtrace: The fpga configuration bitstream maker to support parallel trace operation.
+* orbtrace: The fpga configuration controller.

 A few simple use cases are documented in the last section of this document, as are example outputs of using orbtop to report on the